-EXCLUSIVE – Government Leadership Forum on digital transformation in the public sector
+for a discussion on digital transformation in the public sector organised by

 Mr Mohit Sagar, Managing Director and Editor-in-Chief of OpenGov kicked off the Forum talking about the imperative of digital transformation in the public sector.
 He highlighted the importance of understanding citizens’ needs and incorporating design thinking into the provision of public services.